 - · ENGL 280 Literary Analysis

-- · ENGL 497 Senior Thesis Seminar
+- ENGL 497 Senior Thesis Seminar

 - Three ENGL courses focused on pre-1900 literature, at least one of which must be pre-1700

-- · Three ENGL courses focused on post-1900 literature
+- Three ENGL courses focused on post-1900 literature

-- · One course in literary theory
+- One course in literary theory

 - · Two other ENGL, ENGF, or ENGC courses

+Of these courses:

 - The Literary Studies emphasis must have one 200-level ENGL course in addition to ENGL 280 Literary Analysis, and nine 300-400 level courses, including ENGL 497 Senior Thesis Seminar and at least one other 400-level ENGL seminar - Only one ENGC and one ENGF count toward the Literary Studies emphasis. - The Literary Studies emphasis does not prevent a student from a Film Studies minor.

-MAJOR IN ENGLISH WITH EMPHASIS IN FILM STUDIES
+MAJOR IN ENGLISH WITH EMPHASIS IN FILM STUDIES 11 courses distributed as follows:

-- Any 200-level ENGF course or ENGL 223 Literary and Cinematic Adaptations - · ENGL 280 Literary Analysis - ENGL 497 Senior Thesis Seminar - Two ENGL courses focused on pre-1900 literature, at least one of which must be pre-1700 - · Two ENGL courses focused on post-1900 literature - · One course in literary theory - Three 300-400 level ENGF courses, only one of which can be a film course from another department
+- Any 200-level ENGF course or ENGL 223 Literary and Cinematic Adaptations - ENGL 280 Literary Analysis - ENGL 497 Senior Thesis Seminar - Two ENGL courses focused on pre-1900 literature, at least one of which must be pre-1700 - Two ENGL courses focused on post-1900 literature - · One course in literary theory - Three 300-400 level ENGF courses, only one of which can be a film course from another department Of these courses:

-- In addition to the two specified 200-level courses, the Film Studies emphasis must have nine 300-400 level courses, including ENGL 497 Senior Thesis Seminar and at least one other 400-level ENGL/ENGF-level seminar - A student with a Film Studies emphasis cannot minor in film studies

-MAJOR IN ENGLISH WITH EMPHASIS IN CREATIVE WRITING
+- In addition to the two specified 200-level courses, the Film Studies emphasis must have nine 300-400 level courses, including ENGL 497 Senior Thesis Seminar and at least one other 400-level ENGL/ENGF-level seminar - A student with a Film Studies emphasis cannot minor in film studies MAJOR IN ENGLISH WITH EMPHASIS IN CREATIVE WRITING 11 courses distributed as follows:

-- · ENGL 280 Literary Analysis - · ENGC 497 Creative Writing Senior Thesis Seminar - Two ENGL courses focused on pre-1900 literature, at least one of which must be pre-1700 - · Two ENGL courses focused on post-1900 literature - · Any other ENGL or ENGF course - Four 300-400 level ENGC courses, only one of which can be a creative writing course from another department
+- ENGL 280 Literary Analysis - ENGC 497 Creative Writing Senior Thesis Seminar - Two ENGL courses focused on pre-1900 literature, at least one of which must be pre-1700 - Two ENGL courses focused on post-1900 literature - · Any other ENGL or ENGF course - Four 300-400 level ENGC courses (in addition to ENGC 497), only one of which can be a creative writing course from another department or institution Of these courses:

-The Literary Studies emphasis must have one 200-level course in addition to ENGL 280 Literary Analysis, and nine 300-400 level courses, including ENGC 497 Senior Thesis Seminar and at least one other 400-level ENGC seminar
+The Creative Writing emphasis must have one 200-level course in addition to ENGL 280 Literary Analysis, and nine 300-400 level courses, including ENGC 497 Senior Thesis Seminar and at least one other 400-level ENGC seminar

+SENIOR CAPSTONE EXPERIENCE

 The Senior Capstone Experience for the English major consists of a substantial, original independent writing project produced for ENGL 497 Senior Thesis Seminar (literary studies or film studies) or ENGC 497 Senior Thesis Seminar (creative writing) in the spring semester of the senior year, and presented and defended orally.
 The grade for the seminar project will be the grade for the Senior Capstone Experience.

 MINOR IN ENGLISH (LITERARY STUDIES)

 6 courses distributed as follows

-- Two 200-level courses including ENGL 280 Literary Analysis - Four 300-400 level courses
+- Two 200-level courses including ENGL 280 Literary Analysis

+- Four 300-400 level courses

+Of these courses: